Atlantis: The Lost Tales

-Despite poor sales in the United States, Atlantis was a commercial hit, with over 300,000 copies sold worldwide by late 1998.

 Gameplay

 Atlantis: The Lost Tales is a first-person perspective puzzle game.
-The entire game is in pre-rendered, panoramic 3-D. The HUD is basically a window into the world of Atlantis, instead of moving a mouse around the screen, moving the mouse actually moves the screen itself.
+The game is in pre-rendered, panoramic 3D.
+The HUD is basically a window into the world of Atlantis, instead of moving a mouse around the screen, moving the mouse actually moves the screen itself.
 To interact with the world, the player must position the item, NPC or thing in the center of the screen.

 Progression through the game involves solving puzzles.
 Some puzzles are extremely abstract and the solution is completely unexpected, whereas other puzzles are very simple.
 The player must react quickly to certain events happening in the game.
 For example, in one section guards chase the player away from a certain area.
 If the player hesitates in moving backwards and looking for shelter, then the player will lose and will have to restart from the beginning of the scene.

-The Saturn version of the game supports the Saturn mouse, despite the fact that it was only released in Europe, whereas the Saturn mouse was only released in North America and Japan.
-European Saturns can be used with imported peripherals.
-The PlayStation version lacks the movement clips found in the other versions.

 Plot

 The game begins with Seth, the protagonist, joining the Queen's Companions, the personal guardians of the Queen of Atlantis.
 He discovers after he arrives that the Queen disappeared shortly before he joined.
 As the story progresses, Seth learns that a power struggle is taking place between the Queen and her consort, Creon.
 Creon wishes to supplant Ammu, the goddess of the moon, as the most worshiped of Atlantis' gods, replacing her with Sa'at, the sun god; he then wants to conquer the world in the name of Sa'at, using a new weapon he has developed.

 The weapon is revealed to be half of a crystal that is capable of granting immense knowledge to its holder.
 Long ago, the crystal was split into Light and Dark halves, and the halves were hidden in Easter Island and Stonehenge, respectively.
 Creon found the Dark Crystal, which has a side effect of driving its holder mad.

 Seth retrieves the Light crystal from Easter Island, then returns to Atlantis to face Creon.
 After Creon's defeat, the weapon he built causes a volcano on Atlantis to erupt.
 Seth and a few survivors are seen sailing away from Atlantis as it sinks into the sea.